 Cards - Printable:

 Distracted Driving Awareness

-Distracted Driving is any activity that could divert a person's attention away from the primary task of driving.
-All distractions endanger driver, passenger, and bystander safety.
-These types of distractions include: texting; using a cell phone or smartphone; eating and drinking; talking to passengers; grooming; reading, including maps; using a navigation system; watching a video; adjusting a radio, cd player, mp3 player, and car dashboards/infotainment systems.
+Distracted driving is any activity that could divert a person's attention away from the primary task of driving, including any use of a cell phone, eating, drinking, talking to passengers, grooming, reading (including maps), using a navigation system, watching a video, adjusting a radio or audio equipment, and car dashboards/infotainment systems.